fmhy/FMHYFilterlist/README.md

 If your blocker doesn't support any of these formats, feel free to create an issue for adding support for your blocker.

+## How to contribute.

+Fork the project, add a website in sitelist.txt and run build.py then submit a pull request.

 ## Want to be a collaborator?

 Dm me in discord ( windowsaurora ) to request to be a collaborator this ensure the filterlist stays up to date if i can not update it. please note that you should have at least 1 pull request accepted to request being a collaborator.